 To request a campus-wide email to advertise your event, you can submit your request through the Event Broadcast Email Submission Form managed by the Office of Strategic Communications.
 Please note that broadcasts submitted through the request form can only be sent to the Main and Medical Campuses; Georgetown Law has a separate process for distributing broadcast email messages.

 All event advertisements will be built in a standard template and sent between 7-9 a.m.
 ET.
-If you would like to discuss options for advertising a multi-event series, email Andrew Walker, internal communications manager in the Office of Strategic Communications.Back to Top
+If you would like to discuss options for advertising a multi-event series, email Silvana Gutierrez, assistant director for public affairs, and Andrew Walker, internal communications manager.Back to Top

 Who Should Request a Broadcast